llvm/llvm-project/lldb/docs/resources/debugging.rst

 (``debugserver`` on Mac OS), the techniques shown here will not always apply to both.
 With some knowledge of them all, you can mix and match as needed.

-In this document we refer to the initial ``lldb`` as the debugger and the program being debugged as the debugee.
+In this document we refer to the initial ``lldb`` as the "debugger" and the program being debugged as the "inferior".

 Building For Debugging
 ----------------------